Bachelor of Engineering (Honours) (Materials Science & Engineering)

 Study with the best

-Materials science at UNSW is ranked 38th in the world.* The School of Materials Science and Engineering is uniquely positioned to train the next generation of materials engineering graduates with a passion for making a positive difference to the world.
+Materials Science at UNSW is ranked equal 30th in the world and 1st in Australia.* The School of Materials Science and Engineering is uniquely positioned to shape the next generation of materials engineering graduates with a passion for making a positive difference to the world.
 The School’s team of leading educators and state-of-the-art teaching, computing, materials processing, characterisation, and property testing facilities provides you with a world-class education and industrial training environment that prepares you for a significant and fulfilling professional career.

 Leverage our industry partnerships